ksanu1998/Processor-Simulator-for-ToyRISC/README.md

 # Processor Simulator for ToyRISC

-This repository contains the code of processor simulator for ToyRISC ISA, written in Java, as a part of coursework for Computer Architecture Lab.
+This repository contains the code for processor simulator for ToyRISC ISA, written in Java, as a part of coursework for Computer Architecture Lab.

 Here is a description of the folders in this repository:
 1. Assignment 1:  Programs written in ToyRISC ISA